wp-plugins/formforall/readme.txt

 * Insertion of your logo.
 * Choice of font, size, color, custom CSS.
 * SSL, RSA key, Captcha.
-* Notification and confirmation emails, form submission message or redirection.
+* Notification emails: we can send you an e-mail as soon as a form has been submitted.
+You can then export submitted data using your control panel.
+If you need submitted data on a real time basis, use our API.
+* Confirmation emails: every time a form is submitted, we can send a confirmation e-mail on your behalf to your web users.
+* Form submission message or redirection: a default message can be displayed to the user once the form is submitted, or the user can be redirected to the URL of your choice.

 Publish your form online:

 * With a hosted URL.
-* With our JavaScript wich will embed your form on a HTML page of your site.
+* With our JavaScript, that you just have to copy / paste, wich will embed your form on a HTML page of your site.

 Collect submissions data of your web users

-* By Export CSV or with our Records API.
+* By Export CSV or with our Records API (full documentation step by step provided).
 * Activity reports.

 == Installation ==